Insurance Claims Process

 7.)
 Schedule Your Roof Replacement Date

 Once you receive your endorsed check back from your mortgage company contact your roofing contractor about scheduling your roof replacement date.

 *River Oaks Roofing requires the ACV check or 50% of all retail bids to be collected in order to schedule a date and time for your roof replacement.

 8.)
 Roof Replacement

 After all repairs are completed we will submit any supplemental items to your insurance company that was found after the existing roof was removed.
-Once insurance approves your roofing contractor’s final supplement amounts you will be sent your second and last check from your insurance provider including your recoverable depreciation.
-River Oaks Construction will send you a final bill to be paid once you receive your final insurance check for your roof.
+Once insurance approves your roofing contractor's final supplement amounts you will be sent your second and last check from your insurance provider including your recoverable depreciation.
+River Oaks Roofing will send you a final bill to be paid once you receive your final insurance check for your roof.

 Insurance Terminologies Defined:

 In the property and casualty insurance industry, ACV is a method of valuing insured property or the value computed by that method.
 ACV is not equal to replacement cost value (RCV).
 ACV is computed by subtracting depreciation from replacement cost.